ngtw-j/kn-func-cs/README.md

 ```
 This will give kn func access to all the "runtime" language pack in the repo.

+By default, kn func will use the http template.
+A different template such as cloudevents can be specified by using the -t flag.
+See `func create -h` for more info.

+The cloudevents template is not yet working.

 ## Summary
 A Knative Function Language Pack provides runtime and invocation capabilities for user-provided Function code.